Bernard Keble Sandwell: Career

 On leaving university, Sandwell joined the staff at The Evening News in Toronto.
 He moved to Montreal in 1904 to write a drama column for the Montreal Herald.

 He joined the Montreal Financial Times in 1911 as an associate editor and remained there until 1919, when he joined Stephen Leacock at McGill University as an assistant professor of economics.
-Subsequently in 1923, Sandwell took the post of Head of English at Queen's University.
+Subsequently in 1923, Sandwell took the position of Head of English at Queen's University.

 Sandwell was often called upon as a public speaker.
 He made several speeches to the Empire Club of Canada throughout his career.
 He also wrote several books and was a frequent contributor to the Reader's Digest.

 Returning to Toronto in 1931, Sandwell became the editor of Saturday Night in 1932, and made the magazine the mouthpiece of Canadian Liberalism until his retirement from the journal in 1951.

 A man with a prolific output, Sandwell in his later years appeared to increase his work rate.
 In 1944, he was appointed rector of Queen's University and in the same year he was appointed Governor of the CBC, a post held until 1947.